deterjan/Offerings-Checker/README.md

 # Setup

-This project requires a [only minimal configuration and tweaking](https://xkcd.com/1742/) to build and use.
+This project requires [only minimal configuration and tweaking](https://xkcd.com/1742/) to build and use.

 1. First, obtain JAR files for JSoup and JavaMail from the following links and add them as libraries to your project. https://jsoup.org <br/>